mohwasim97/project_ideas/README.md

 Fake Hacker - Trick your friends and family you are a proficient hacker with lots of fast green text running down a black background.
 Just don't try to replicate creating a GUI in Visual Basic.

 Drafty - Display your work in progress.

+UIFI - Show your creative designs.

+Chart it - Take a dataset and turn it into something visually pleasing.